XplnHUB/CMX/docs/architecture.md

-# CMX Architecture Overview
+# Newgate Architecture Overview

-This document describes the internal architecture and design patterns of the CMX framework.
+This document describes the internal architecture and design patterns of the Newgate framework.

 ## Table of Contents